 The face argument can either be an existing face or face attributes made by you.
-(The latter option is not available on XEmacs.)

-There are three alternatives for the type of keywords-"Command with arguments", "Declaration inside TEX group" and "Command without arguments"-which correspond with the macro types explained above.
+There are three alternatives for the type of keywords-"Command with arguments", "Declaration inside TeX group" and "Command without arguments"-which correspond with the macro types explained above.